Magnetically induced Josephson nano-diodes in field-resilient superconducting microwave circuits: Model parameters resulting from the fits

 \section{Model parameters resulting from the fits}

-As described in Methods Sec.~\ref{sec:meth-arcfit}, we obtain the model parameters $I_{00}$, $\epsilon$, $b$, $\delta_B = 2 \pi B_\parallel / B_0$ and~$\delta_\ell(B_\parallel)$ from the flux arc fits.
+As described in Appendix~\ref{sec:meth-arcfit}, we obtain the model parameters $I_{00}$, $\epsilon$, $b$, $\delta_B = 2 \pi B_\parallel / B_0$ and~$\delta_\ell(B_\parallel)$ from the flux arc fits.
 From this we can directly calculate the effective junction area $A_{\mathrm{eff}} = \Phi_0 / B_0$ threaded by the magnetic in-plane field.
 While the inductive phase~$\delta_\ell(B_\parallel)$ is field dependent, at zero field we can calculate the equivalent linear inductance $L_{\mathrm{lin}} = \Phi_0 \delta_\ell(0) / 2 \pi I_{00}$ of a simple constriction without gradients, as discussed in the context of Fig.~\ref{fig:flux-response}.
 Given the constriction dimensions $a$ and~$w$, we can furthermore calculate the effective junction length $l_{\mathrm{eff}}(0) = A_{\mathrm{eff}} / a$ as well as the critical current density in the center of the junction $j_0(0) = I_{00} / w a$.
-All of these parameters are displayed in Supplementary Table~\ref{tab:suppl-fit-parameters}, except for the field-dependent~$\delta_\ell$ which is shown in Supplementary Fig.~\ref{fig:suppl-fit-inductance}.
-As discussed in Supplementary Note~\ref{sec:suppl-reversed-inpl-field}, a resonator that is rotated on the chip by~\ang{180} exhibits the same behavior when applying a positive field as one that is not rotated when applying a negative field, i.e.~the fit results in a negative~$\delta_B$ when not accounting for the rotation elsewhere in the formalism.
-We account for the rotation after the fact by removing the sign when calculating $B_0 = 2 \pi \abs{B_\parallel / \delta_B}$ for Supplementary Table~\ref{tab:suppl-fit-parameters}, leaving the fit scripts rotation-agnostic.
+All of these parameters are displayed in Supplemental Table~\ref{tab:suppl-fit-parameters}, except for the field-dependent~$\delta_\ell$ which is shown in Supplemental Fig.~\ref{fig:suppl-fit-inductance}.
+As discussed in Supplemental Note~\ref{sec:suppl-reversed-inpl-field}, a resonator that is rotated on the chip by~\ang{180} exhibits the same behavior when applying a positive field as one that is not rotated when applying a negative field, i.e.~the fit results in a negative~$\delta_B$ when not accounting for the rotation elsewhere in the formalism.
+We account for the rotation after the fact by removing the sign when calculating $B_0 = 2 \pi \abs{B_\parallel / \delta_B}$ for Supplemental Table~\ref{tab:suppl-fit-parameters}, leaving the fit scripts rotation-agnostic.